GabrielSargent/website2/_pages/about.md

   - /about.html
 ---

-I'm a junior at the University of Notre Dame studying mathematics.
-I hope to pursue a PhD in Applied Math.
-I am interested in a variety of topics in math and computer science.
+I am a junior at the University of Notre Dame studying mathematics.
+I am interested in a variety of topics at the intersection of math and computer science, and I hope to pursue a PhD in Applied Math.